Aurora6899/PointTTT/README.md

 shapes, and keeps all 2048 HDF5 points without CUDA FPS.

-PointTTT is trained for 300 epochs on four NVIDIA A40 GPUs with a total batch size of 32 in the paper.
+PointTTT is trained for 300 epochs on four NVIDIA A40 GPUs with a total batch size of 32.
 The checked-in per-GPU batch size of 8 matches that
 setting:

 ```bash